The 5 Best Dog Water Fountains Australia: Tested & Evaluated 2023

-If you have a cat, they will loooove the water fountain!
+Our team of independent experts quickly learned through out trial phase that if you have a cat, they will loooove the water fountain!
 So, to avoid any flights, your water fountain must have ample space for all of your pets to use.

-There are fountains with “dual streams” meaning that the waterfalls from two sides.
+There are fountains with “dual streams” meaning that the water falls from two sides.
 That works well with two pets.
 If you have more than that, you probably need a fountain that has a more circular shape with water falling omnidirectionally.

 You’ll also want to look out for a water fountain with a large-ish base bowl to allow all of your pets to drink from there at the same time.

-What Is The Best Material For Your Purposes?
+What Is The Best Material?

 We’ve already discussed how most pet water fountains are meant for indoors, but the material you decide has more of an impact than just the indoor/outdoor decision.
 Let’s discuss.